 Pastoral training is also one of our priorities.
 The average church in rural China has upwards of two hundred members, yet the majority of the pastors have had no Biblical or ministerial training.
 In answer to their prayers, the Voice of China and Asia is providing them with free Pastor’s Study Bibles.
 By empowering these pastors with God’s Word, we are strengthening China’s church and our outreach to rural believers is being multiplied exponentially.

 In addition to all this, the Voice of China and Asia scholarships rural pastors with transportation, housing and meals to attend these training sessions.
 By equipping these leaders we affirm their ability to establish the truths of the Christian faith in their rural settings.

-With a century of ministry behind us, we look forward to the challenges and adventures in Christ that the Lord has ahead.
+With over a century of ministry behind us, we look forward to the challenges and adventures in Christ that the Lord has ahead.
 As we advance we ask that you would pray for us, give through us, and go with us.
 Together we can strategically touch Asia for Christ and ensure the Gospel is established in yet another generation for God’s glory.
 Millions of Chinese are fasting and praying for Bibles.
 Let’s become the living answer to their prayers!

 Dr. Jonathan Brooks, D.Min., President

 Bill Farr, Director

 Click this link, Financial Accountability.